muratk5n/thirdwave/en/README.md

 in the book..
-For many years I’ve spent a significant amount of time reading books and papers purporting to offer scientific evidence for a multiverse, trying to carefully understand the author’s arguments and write about them here (one example involved earlier claims by this author, see here).
+For many years I’ve spent a significant amount of time reading books and papers purporting to offer scientific evidence for a multiverse, trying to carefully understand the author’s arguments and write about them here..
 Few physicists though seem to care that bogus claims and pseudo-science about the multiverse have overrun their field and become its public face.
 I’ve come to the conclusion that best to not waste more time on this"